-MSN Program Chair and Assistant Professor, NSU RN to BSN Online
+Adjunct Instructor, NSU RN to BSN Online

 You have to balance high tech and still have plenty of high touch … if we forget how to hold that patient's hand, how to comfort them, reassure them, just physically be there with them, then we've missed the mark.
 You've got to have both the art and the science of nursing to be successful.